gchurch/ASP.NET-eShop/README.md

 ![.NET Core](https://github.com/gchurch/Ganges/workflows/.NET%20Core/badge.svg?branch=master)

 I have created a simple CRUD E-commerce website using ASP.NET Core.
-I have created two different front-ends, one with Angular and another with MVC and Razor.
+I have created two different front-ends, one with Angular and another with Razor.
 The solution has a clean architecture which results in the two front-ends being easily interchangable.
 I have also created unit tests and functional tests for the application.

 ## Angular Front-end